 (2) candidate questionnaires for Executive Committee positions; and

 (3) procedural rules for the conduct of the convention.

 All required notices referenced in this Article shall be disseminated by whatever means are commonly in use at the time by the chapter for communication with members.

 Due to the importance of the convention for establishing the direction of the chapter for the year, every effort shall be made to make the convention accessible.
 The convention location must be accessible to members with disabilities to the fullest extent possible and accommodations for childcare should also be provided, as needed.

 To ensure the fullest possible participation by members in any votes for by-laws amendments, priority resolutions and Executive Committee positions, the chapter should utilize appropriate tools and technologies to allow for the submission of absentee ballots prior to the convention for those members unable to attend, and remote participation by members on the day of the convention, including the use of secure and reliable means for remote voting.

 Proposed amendments to the chapter by-laws and proposed resolutions setting forth the chapter’s priorities for the year may be submitted by any North NJ DSA member in good standing.
-Any member in good standing may submit themselves as a candidate for any Executive Committee position by completing a candidate questionnaire.

 For the purposes of submitting amendments and proposals, as well as submitting oneself as a candidate for any Executive Committee position, an individual will be considered a member in good standing if they appear on the most recent membership list received from the national organization immediately prior to the submission deadline of 30 days prior to the convention.